 - Actively participate in monthly mentoring and seminars throughout the semester

-Program outcomes (examples)
+Potential program outcomes (examples)

-- Present in a conference
+- Present at a conference

 - Write a publishable paper